JulianOzelRose/TRC-SaveEdit/README.md

 The health data is stored dynamically.
 There can be anywhere from 1 to 20 unique health offsets per level.
 The offsets appear to shift based on level triggers, and they shift around a lot.
 Writing to the incorrect health offset may crash the game.
 To get around this issue, this program uses a heuristic algorithm.
 It takes the health offset range unique to each level, then it loops through them and checks the surrounding data first.

-Since the character movement data is always stored 6 bytes away from the health, the algorithm checks the values 6 bytes from the health offset for known character movement byte flags.
+Since the character animation data is always stored 6 bytes away from the health, the algorithm checks the values 6 bytes from the health offset for known character animation byte flags.
 If a known pattern is found, it runs one more test to ensure validity by checking for an impossible health value (0 or greater than
 1000).
-If it passes the check, then it is returned as a valid health offset.
+If it passes these checks, then it is returned as a valid health offset.
 Otherwise, an error code is returned.
 This method detects the correct health offset ~96% of the time.

 ```
 int GetHealthOffset()